-- Select proteins that are low in saturated fat, such as fish, lean meats, eggs, nuts, seeds and legumes
+- Select proteins that are low in saturated fat, such as fish, lean meats, eggs, nuts, seeds and legumes.

-- Opt for healthy sources of carbohydrates, such as whole grains, legumes, and fruits and vegetables
+- Opt for healthy sources of carbohydrates, such as whole grains, legumes, and fruits and vegetables.

-While it may be tempting to supplement your diet with a host of vitamin and mineral supplements, resist that urge.
+While it may be tempting to add vitamin and mineral supplements to your diet, resist that urge.
 Some cancer survivors think that if a small amount of vitamins is good, a large amount must be even better.
 But that isn't the case.
 In fact, large amounts of certain nutrients can hurt you.